 Let’s act out a scenario.
-Okay, stay with me for a bit before you run screaming.
 You’ve got your own brand and your thing is making baskets out of ethically sourced eucalyptus.
-Don’t ask me if that actually exists, I’m just the imagineer here.
-You’re not a new brand, no… You’ve been at it for a while now alongside your fellow basket weavers, but it’s been tough reaching the right customers.
-So, you decide to find and connect with affiliates who can promote your unique baskets.
+Don’t ask me if those actually exist because I’m just using my imagination here.
+Okay, getting back to it.
+You’re not a new brand.
+No, you’ve been at it for a while now alongside your fellow basketweavers.
+It has been tough reaching the right customers, though.
+With that in mind, you decide to find and connect with affiliates who can promote your unique baskets.

 You manage to identify a few you want to work with, but now what?
 How do you get affiliates interested in promoting your baskets?
 How do you build a relationship with your affiliates?
-How does your brand stay competitive in a sea of other basket weavers?
+How does your brand stay competitive in a hypothetical sea of other basketweavers?

-Alright, it’s just one piece of the puzzle, but your commission rate is vital to giving affiliates a good reason to work with your brand.
-It’s like a reward in the form of a payment when a sale is completed through an affiliate.
-Think of it as a kind of glue that helps keep a brand-affiliate partnership together regardless of what other competitors are in your vertical.
+It’s just one piece of the puzzle, but your commission rate is vital to giving affiliates a good reason to work with your brand.
+It’s like a reward in the form of payment when a sale is completed through an affiliate.
+Think of it as a kind of glue that helps keep a brand-affiliate partnership together despite what other competitors are in your vertical.
 Need more?
-I got you.
+Here it comes.